-A Hofer win, however, could be seen as a boost not only his party but also far-right and nationalist movements elsewhere in Europe that all are lobbying for a weaker European Union or an outright exit from the bloc.
+A Hofer win, however, could be seen as a boost not only for his party but also for far-right and nationalist movements elsewhere in Europe which all are lobbying for a weaker European Union or an outright exit from the bloc.

 With no president now in office, the post's functions are being exercised by the three parliamentary presidents, one of whom is Hofer.